tom2tomtomtom/bread/ADVANCED_LAYOUT_GENERATION_SYSTEM.md

 ### 🏆 **Achievement Unlocked: AI Creative Automation Leader**

-**From Vision to Reality**: The BREAD platform has successfully implemented a revolutionary AI-powered layout generation system that:
+**From Vision to Reality**: The AIDEAS platform has successfully implemented a revolutionary AI-powered layout generation system that:
 - **Automates Creative Workflows** with intelligent composition algorithms
 - **Ensures Brand Consistency** across all formats and channels
 - **Accelerates Production** with multi-format batch generation
 - **Maintains Quality Standards** with AI-powered compliance checking
 - **Empowers Creative Teams** with professional-grade tools

-**The BREAD platform now leads the industry in AI-powered creative automation, delivering professional layouts at unprecedented speed and scale!** 🎨🤖✨
+**The AIDEAS platform now leads the industry in AI-powered creative automation, delivering professional layouts at unprecedented speed and scale!** 🎨🤖✨

 ---